Marc Breedlove

-Stephen Marc Breedlove (born 1954) is the Barnett Rosenberg professor of Neuroscience at Michigan State University in East Lansing, Michigan.
+Stephen Marc Breedlove (born 1954) is the Barnett Rosenberg professor of neuroscience at Michigan State University in East Lansing, Michigan.
 He was born and raised in the Ozarks of southwestern Missouri.
-After graduating from Central High School (Springfield, Missouri) in 1972, he earned a bachelor's degree in Psychology from Yale University in 1976, and a Ph.D. in psychology from UCLA in 1982.
+After graduating from Central High School (Springfield, Missouri) in 1972, he earned a bachelor's degree in psychology from Yale University in 1976, and a PhD in psychology from UCLA in 1982.
 He was a professor of psychology at the University of California, Berkeley from 1982 to 2003, moving to Michigan State in 2001.
-He works in the fields of Behavioral Neuroscience and Neuroendocrinology.
+He works in the fields of behavioral neuroscience and neuroendocrinology.
 He is a member of the Society for Neuroscience and the Society for Behavioral Neuroendocrinology, and a fellow of the Association for Psychological Science (APS) and the Biological Sciences section of the American Association for the Advancement of Science (AAAS).